jerryryle/rogue_ap/docs/index.md

 pip install --upgrade --no-deps --force-reinstall .
 ```

-The `--upgrade --no-deps --force-reinstall` flags ensure that the app is upgraded to any newer version if it's already reinstalled, that its dependencies are not reinstalled, and that the app will be reinstalled if it's already installed and there's no newer version.
+The `--upgrade --no-deps --force-reinstall` flags ensure that the app is upgraded to any newer version if it's already installed, that its dependencies are not reinstalled, and that the app will be reinstalled even if it's already installed and there's no newer version.
 This attempts to guarantee that any changes to your app get installed whenever you run this command.

 To configure Apache to run the installed Flask app, follow these instructions: [http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/](http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/).
 In a nutshell, you need to create a `.wsgi` file that imports your installed app and change your Apache site's `VirtualHost` configuration to run it.
 The linked instructions should walk you through all of this, but you can also inspect the files in this project's github repo to see how I configured it.